 The CJL offers services for students of varying backgrounds of observance.
 We're a student-centered organization and students lead services.
 We are fortunate to have three rabbis—Reform, Conservative and Orthodox—on staff with robust resources at their disposal to support all students.
 We also encourage students to explore and experiment as they define what it means for them to be Jewish at Princeton.

-Koach (Conservative) - Friday nights and holidays
+Koach (Conservative) - Friday nights, one Saturday per month, and holidays

 Conservative Shabbat morning minyan - Saturday mornings